 The weight of the pads we tested ranged from 9.1 ounces (Klymit Inertia X Frame) to 30 ounces (Exped SynMat 7).
 Remember to check the warmth score of a lightweight pad before purchasing it to make sure that it will meet your needs in that category.
 Finally, many pads are available in multiple sizes and some of our testers minimize weight by taking short torso-length pads and using a backpack, boots, or other gear under their legs.
 Our favorite pad for ultralight backpacking is the Therm-a-Rest NeoAir XLite.
 Twelve ounces give you an R-value of 3.2, a packed size roughly equal to a liter water bottle, and a lot of comfort to boot.

 Depending on the model, a self-inflating pad may or may not pack down small enough to fit inside your backpack.
 Older designs are usually bulky and don't pack down much smaller than foam pads.
 Newer designs use less foam and can pack down relatively small.
-The updated Therm-a-Rest ProLite and Nemo Zor are both super compressible self-inflating mats.
+The updated Therm-a-Rest ProLite, for example, is a super compressible self-inflating mats.
 The Therm-a-Rest EvoLite fits somewhere between the typical design of self-inflating mats and air construction mats.
 It achieves the thickness of many air construction pads while still providing some self-inflation.

 A pad's ability to insulate you from the cold below is a crucial concern, especially in winter when the temperature difference between your body and the ground can exceed 60 degrees.
 That's a very high temperature gradient going on in what is often less than an inch!
 Thermal conductivity in pads is a very complicated issue with a multitude of variables, but let's discuss the basics.
 First, cold is nothing more than the absence of heat and heat is just movement of energy from warmer objects to colder ones.
 Second, we lose heat via three mechanisms: conduction, convection, and radiation.
 If you sleep on the ground without a sleeping mat, the ground can conduct heat away from you up to 160 times faster than the air around you.
 The products in this review are designed to lift you off of the ground thus preventing very much heat to be lost through conduction.